mahmood1994ha/JobsOnTheGo/README.md

 ## About your team
 //TODO: describe each team member with their background knowledge Ahmed Yasser:
-Tien :
+Tien : ESM master student at FH Dortmund.
+Embedded developer.
 Mahmoud:
 Konstantin:
-Jean: Background mostly on Embedded domain with C/C++ for Microcontrollers and some C# and Java for Desktop and Web applications.
+Jean:

 ## What's next for your project?
 //TODO: is there anything you've planned to work on after this hackathon? you've got some ideas of features to add?